 Over the years, I’ve invested in many different types of thimbles – from the expensive, finger-tipped shaped ones with the nail bed opening, to rubber coated open top thimbles, to rubber thimbles and silicone thimbles shaped like regular thimbles, to leather thimbles, to thimble “patches,” and so forth – always determined that I will get used to using them.

-I never got accustomed to any of them.
+I never got accustomed to using any of these solutions while embroidering.
 They were always “there,” and I knew it, and they didn’t become second nature to me.

 In a pinch, I’ve used more than my fair share of super glue, too.
 But it’s not ideal, either – it tends to be rough once dried, which is problematic when it comes to working with silks.

-I’ve tried a whole lot of everything when it comes to thimbles, and never really liked any of it.
+So I’ve tried a whole lot of everything when it comes to thimbles for embroidery, and never really liked any of it.

 And yet, my fingers still craved help!